 Common Reasons to Consider Migrating from Sage 500 to Sage Intacct

 Organizations are typically not excited to change software.
 It takes time.
 It costs money.
-It can be a challenge to fit it in amidst many competing priorities.
-No one does it just because!
-But upgrading your financial management software can have a transformative impact on the accounting department and the entire organization and deliver significant return on investment.
+It can be disruptive and challenging to fit it in amidst many competing priorities.
+But upgrading your financial management software can have a transformative impact on the accounting department and the entire organization while delivering significant return on investment, too.

 Below are five of the most common reasons organizations begin considering migrating from Sage 500 to Sage Intacct.